amcnabbbaltar/SpritetonRPG_CYOA_Project/README.md

 🧠 11.
 UI System
 Optional HUDController for displaying current turn, tile info, and unit stats.

-⚡ Setup Guide
+## ⚡ Setup Guide
-Create a Tilemap and attach GridManager.
+1. Create a Tilemap and attach GridManager.

-Create DataTile and BehaviorTile assets.
+2. Create DataTile and BehaviorTile assets.

-Add unit prefabs and managers (TurnManager, AIController).
+3. Add unit prefabs and managers (TurnManager, AIController).

-Assign TacticalCameraController to the main camera.
+4. Assign TacticalCameraController to the main camera.

-🧩 Design Principles
+## 🧩 Design Principles
-Separation of Concerns – Each subsystem does one job.
+- **Separation of Concerns** – Each subsystem does one job

-Extensibility – Use interfaces and ScriptableObjects for flexibility.
+- **Extensibility** – Use interfaces and ScriptableObjects for flexibility

-Clarity – Clean, commented, and readable code.
+- **Clarity** – Clean, commented, and readable code

-Event-Driven – Tile and unit hooks drive interactions.
+- **Event-Driven** – Tile and unit hooks drive interactions

 🧾 License
 This framework is open for educational and prototype use.